open5e/open5e/source/monsters/tome-of-beasts/L/lindwurm.rst

 lindwurm’s bite gains one level of exhaustion an hour after being infected.
 The creature must make a DC 14 Constitution saving throw after each long rest.
-On a failure, the creature gains one level of exhaustion and recovers no hit dice from the long rest.
+On a failure, the creature gains one level of :ref:`srd:exhaustion` and recovers no hit dice from the long rest.
 On a success, the creature recovers from one level of exhaustion and regains hit dice normally.
 If the infected creature reduces itself to zero exhaustion by making successful saving throws, the disease is cured.

-**Skittering Skater.** Lindwurms suffer no penalties from difficult terrain on ice and are immune to the effects of the grease spell.
+**Skittering Skater.** Lindwurms suffer no penalties from difficult terrain on ice and are immune to the effects of the :ref:`srd:grease` spell.

 **Snake Belly.** When lying with its sensitive stomach on the ice, a lindwurm can sense approaching creatures by the vibrations